augustjohansson/customquad/README.md

 \phi-FEM.
 The user can also provide normals in the quadrature points.

+See the demo `poisson.py`, the tests and read the description below to see how to use the library.

 ## Dependencies

 In addition to dolfinx (https://github.com/FEniCS/dolfinx/) and basix